You’re about to see a list of the best of the best body fat percentage charts.

 More Body Fat Percentage Charts

-Each of the ideal ranges above are consistent with the BMI ranges from the Centers for Disease Control and Prevention (CSC).
+Each of the ideal ranges below are consistent with the BMI ranges from the Centers for Disease Control and Prevention (CSC).

 High percentages doesn’t mean you will get a disease but it does increase your chances that you will.